leaf-ai/platform-services/cmd/experimentsrv/README.md

 /tmp/grpc_cli call 100.96.1.14:30001 ai.sentient.experiment.Service.Get "id: 't'"  --metadata authorization:"Bearer $AUTH0_TOKEN"</b>
 </code></pre>

-When Istio is used without a Load balancer the IP to be used can be determined by using the following command:
+When Istio is used without a Load balancer the IP of the host on which the pod is running can be determined by using the following command:

 <pre><code><b>kubectl -n istio-system get po -l istio=ingress -o jsonpath='{.items[0].status.hostIP}'
 </b></code></pre>